PerfectServe

 5. Inability to Support Patients During Emergencies

-Healthcare can’t stop when inclement weather, natural disasters, or other emergencies happen.
-Keeping lines of communication open between your providers and your patients is essential, especially during times of uncertainty.
+Healthcare doesn’t stop when inclement weather, natural disasters, or other emergencies happen.
+Keeping lines of communication open between your providers and your patients is essential during times of crisis.
 Your medical answering service must be available and connected to take patient calls and route messages correctly and quickly at all times.

-If your medical answering service depends on live operators, a natural disaster or similar emergency could make it impossible for agents to receive or answer your patients’ calls.
-You can learn more about identifying risk to prepare for unprecedented circumstances from our related blog post and our Medical Practice Disaster & Emergency Preparedness Checklist.
+If your medical answering service depends on live operators, a natural disaster or similar emergency could make it impossible for agents to respond to patient calls and messages.
+What happens to your practice if the Wi-Fi goes down or cell service is unavailable?
+You can learn more about identifying risks to prepare for unprecedented circumstances in our Medical Practice Disaster & Emergency Preparedness Checklist.

 Not all medical answering services provide the same level of service and support.